xinwenfu/vchat/Client/README.md

-This is the chat client program talking with the vulnerable chat server.
+This is the chat client program talking with the vulnerable chat server, i.e., vchat.

 To start the chat client
 ```